marmari9/tech501-week1/Cloud/cloud.md

 ## Is Migrating to the Cloud Always Cheaper?
 - Not always cheaper due to hidden costs like bandwidth and support.
 - Cost savings depend on optimised resource usage and proper planning.
+- staff costs, utility, compare to the cloud.
 ---

 ## Market Share Trends